MichelRottleuthner/rpi-mrf-radio-shield/README.md

 ### Using this shield with [RIOT](https://github.com/RIOT-OS/RIOT)
 Depending on which module you want to use, copy one of the the following blocks to your applications Makefile.

 **Note:**  Currently RIOT (more specifically it's radio driver(s)) doesn't handle power enable pins for the radios.
-This implies that you need to take care of enabling/disabling (and by that also initializing) the radio *manually*, wehen the R4/R5 pull resistors are configured to disable the supply by default.
 Using RIOT's auto-init feature together with "radio disabled by default" configuration will not work out of the box unless you add the needed power-on functionality to the beginning of the drivers init-function.
 As an alternative you can also just disable auto_init.
+This implies that you need to take care of enabling/disabling (and by that also initializing) the radio *manually*, wehen the R4/R5 pull resistors are configured to disable the supply by default.

+#### nucleo-l476rg (and maybe others)
+##### mrf24j40
 ```
 USEMODULE += mrf24j40
 CFLAGS += -DMRF24J40_PARAM_SPI=SPI_DEV\(0\)